Baked instead of fried, this recipe for Tuna Patties is lower in fat, yet every bit as delicious and crispy as the classic fried version.

 - Pan-Seared Tilapia

 Need more inspiration for planning meals that your family will love?
 Sign up for my FREE Meal Plans and each week you will get a meal plan with a shopping list.

 Baked Tuna Patties

 - ¼ cup minced green onions

 - 10 ounces flaked albacore tuna drained well

 - 1 teaspoon minced garlic

-Place on Baking sheet and bake for 10 minutes, flip and bake another 10 minutes.
+- Place on the prepared baking sheet and bake for 10 minutes, flip and bake for another 10 minutes, or until golden brown.

 - Allow to cool for 5 minutes and then serve with lemon wedges, tartar sauce, and hot sauce, as desired.